MikeHopley/ftl-ships-strategy/index.md

 ## Exceptions

-Some ships start with something other than shields-2.
 The Stealth cruisers have no shield system at all, and Zoltan B only has shields-1.
 Mantis B starts with shields-4.

 The strategies for these ships are quite different, reflecting their special starting conditions.